 Leadership Overview

-Alamance-Burlington School System has 7 executives leading key functions including strategy, communications, finance, operations, exceptional children, federal programs, and ownership.
+Alamance-Burlington School System has 5 executives leading key functions including operations, communications, finance, federal programs, and organizational ownership.

 Leadership Roles at Alamance-Burlington School System